nathan-bottomley/eleventy-plugin-podcaster/docs/README.md

 ## Episode information

-For each podcast episode you create, you will also create a Eleventy template containing the information about it — the title, the release date, the episode number, the filename and so on.
-This template will have the tag `podcastEpisode`; its front matter will contain all of the information about the episode — title, release date, episode number and so on — and its content will contain the episode's show notes.
+For each podcast episode you create, you will also create a corresponding Eleventy template.
+This template will have the tag `podcastEpisode`; its front matter will contain the information about the episode — the title, the release date, the episode number, the filename and so on — and its content will contain the episode's show notes.

 Here's an example.